caktus/tequila/research.rst

 - due to that structure, there is a limit of one role per repo or "package"
 - management of all of these repos, and the versions thereof

+To minimize the pain of managing these separate repos, we should keep our roles coarse-grained, one role per service type.
+Additionally, we should minimize dependencies between these roles, preferring instead explicit inclusion in the final playbook (e.g. include the ``common`` and ``nginx`` roles in the playbook's roles section for the set of hosts to be used as nginx servers).
+These roles should be specific to the service implementation, e.g. ``postgres`` not ``db-master``

 For ease of installation, projects will have to ship with an ansible-galaxy requirements file, and an ``ansible.cfg`` file specifying a ``roles_path`` within the project's directory structure